RemedyData/Dahel_World_Happiness_Analyasis_Internship/README.md

 • Hong Kong S.A.R of China has the highest Avg. healthy Life expectancy to live.

-• Switzerland has the highest Avg.
-Social Support and Singapore has the highest Avg.
-Perception of corruption.
+• Switzerland has the highest average social support and Singapore has the highest average Perception of corruption.

 • There is a trend between the Freedom and Social Support of all countries used in this analysis.